ostrodmit/AdaFilter/README.md

   - optionally, structure ``solver_control`` with parameters of the filter-fitting procedure which are passed to ``fit_filter``.
 The output is an estimate of the input signal.

-- ``fit_filter`` contains the implementation of a filter-fitting procedure — a specialized first-order solver used to solve a convex program.
-This function must only be accessed if fine-tuning of the approach is required.
+- ``fit_filter`` contains the implementation of a filter-fitting procedure — a specialized first-order solver used to solve a convex program. *This function must only be accessed if fine-tuning of the approach is required.*
-It accepts as input parameters two arrays ``y1`` and ``y2``, and computes a one-sided filter which reproduces y2 using y1.
+It accepts two arrays ``y1`` and ``y2``, and computes a one-sided filter which reproduces y2 using y1.
 Another input parameter is a structure ``control``, corresponding to ``solver_control`` in ``filter_recovery``, in which the parameters of the procedure are specified, see the built-in documentation for the details.

+## Documentation
-The documentation of both functions is available from inside these functions via the ``doc`` command: in MATLAB, run
+The documentation of both functions is available from inside these functions via the ``doc`` command.
+In **MATLAB**, run
 ```
 >> doc <function>
 ```